-Trenton Doyle Hancock was born in 1974 in Oklahoma City.
-Hancock graduated with a BFA from Texas A&M University, Commerce and an MFA from the Tyler School of Art at Temple University.
+Trenton Doyle Hancock (b.
+1974 in Oklahoma City) graduated with a BFA from Texas A&M University, Commerce and an MFA from the Tyler School of Art at Temple University.

 Trenton’s intricate and whimsical drawings, prints, and collage-felt paintings hold powerful undertones and themes.
 They follow the story of the Mounds, a group of mythical creatures whose narrative traces the struggle between good and evil.
 The artist guides them through birth, life, death, the afterlife, and even dreams as they fight against their aggressors, the Vegans.
 Hancock’s narratives draw from both personal history (Biblical stories he learned as a child) and cultural tropes (comic-strip superhero sequences and medieval morality plays), which blend together to create new symbolic meanings unique to the mythical realm these characters reside in.